switchdev/pyvailer/README.md

 # pyvailer
 pyvailer is a Python based video thumbnail generator.
 Basically, it's a very simple (so far) Python module that takes a video and generates an image based off a randomly selected frame.
 At this time, pyvailer is simply wrapping existing FFMPEG commands in a convenient and reusable format.
 Obviously, this means that in order for pyvailer to function you'll need FFMPEG installed.

+pyvailer is currently in very earlier stages and offers little functionality.
+The original scope was to create a nice little Python script that would create thumbnails of videos, but I can see it offering a few more utilities as well.
+There's still a lot to be added, including:

+- Selecting custom output location and filename
+- Selecting custom output image type
+- Customing image output (size, quality, etc)
+- Generating multiple thumbnail images from a single video
+- Batch processing from text files, xml, etc
+- Redesigning the code to be object focused, rather than just a set of functions
+- Cleaning and optimizing

 ## Installation

 FFMPEG is required for pyvailer to work.
 For pyvailer itself, either download the pyvailer.py file to your harddrive or clone the git repository.
 Just import pyvailer into your own program and call the functions you need.